To5BG/NodeBB/README.md

-# KTH DD2391/DD2395 - Cybersecurity Project
+# KTH DD2391/DD2394 - Cybersecurity Project

-This is Group 12's solutions addressing the security challenges, proposed by course DD2391/DD2395.
+This is Group 12's solutions addressing the security challenges, proposed by course DD2391/DD2394.
 The group is supposed to solve three challenges (two selective, one mandatory) that improve the security of the full-stack web application [NodeBB](https://github.com/NodeBB/NodeBB), a NodeJS forum fullstack app generator, that supports Redis, MongoDB, or PostgreSQL.

-For all but the mandatory challenge, MongoDB is to be setup for all but the first challenge, where Redis is to be used to not render the challenge trivial.
+For all but the mandatory challenge, MongoDB is to be setup.
+Redis is to be used for the mandatory one, so as to not render the challenge trivial.

 ## Authors